csusm-library/Suma/README.md

 * Media production activities
 * Experimental furniture usage

-Alpha/test disclaimer
+Disclaimer
 ======================
-This is an alpha code release.
-That means this is the first public release of the code to begin software testing outside of NCSU Libraries.
-Alpha code can be unstable, and bugs will undoubtedly be found.
-We have worked hard to make the code as stable as possible for testers, but are eager to receive feedback on any issues you discover.
-While we at NCSU Libraries' are using it in a production capacity, you should think of any attempts to implement this as an experimental pilot project and take the appropriate precautions.
+We have worked hard to make the code as stable as possible, but are eager to receive feedback on any issues you discover.
+While we at NCSU Libraries' have been using it in a production capacity since July 2011 with great success, and several other institutions have successfully implemented this code, you should still take appropriate precautions when deploying this application.
 These include but are not limited to carefully backing up databases, monitoring error logs, maintaining close relationships with users, and reporting any problems back to the project team.
-Thank you for helping to ensure that this grows into a stable and useful project for the larger community.
+Thank you for helping to ensure that this project continues to grow.

 As a safeguard, all JSON input from the client is logged.
 This will lead to large log files, but it allows for data recovery in the case of database problems or improperly rejected data.
-See the information about "JSON INPUT" entries in LOGS.md for more information.
+See the information about "JSON INPUT" entries in LOGS.md for more information. **We at NCSU Libraries have never needed to make use of this recovery feature.**

 Documentation
 ==============